jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+1. fix broken layout of fullscreen mode
+2. side pane close button should not within pane, it should be outside of pane

+=== DONE

+1. setting content should use side pane
+2. add scroll to bottom icon
+3. no need scrollbar within header
+4. activating full screen content mode, should hide top bar and sidebar completely

+=== DONE

 1. collapsed sidebar icons should be horizontally centered
 2. also active icons should be horizontally centered
 3. add logo and logotext at sidebar header